archpaleus/protodb/docs/naming.md

 ## Distinct Names
 proteus - TAKEN on github
 protagonist
-codex - used within google, used by open
+codex - used within google, used by openai